YanaSn0/Tampermonkey/𝕏-Twitter/README.md

 #  𝕏_Next_Post

-- Home page then reload the page to cancel other scripts and add this one.
+- Home then reload the page to cancel other scripts and add this one.

 #  𝕏_Non-mutual